 - BA English (University of Leicester)

 Dr Waterman has published extensively on modern and contemporary literature, with a focus primarily on poetry.
 Much of his recent research has centred on belonging and estrangement in 20th Century British poetry, travel and conflict, and reconsiderations of canonicity.
-His monograph Belonging and Estrangement in the Poetry of Philip Larkin, R. S. Thomas and Charles Causley (Ashgate/Routledge, 2014) is important for its considerations of these poets in conjunction with the societal and cultural mores of their times, and also for being the first book to focus at length on Causley.
+His monograph Belonging and Estrangement in the Poetry of Philip Larkin, R. S. Thomas and Charles Causley (Routledge, 2014) is important for its considerations of these poets in conjunction with the societal and cultural mores of their times, and also for being the first book to focus at length on Causley.
 His most recent critical monograph is Poets of the Second World War (Northcote House/Writers and Their Work, 2016), which reconsiders the cry of the 1940s, ‘Where are the war poets?’.
-He also edited W. H. Davies, The True Traveller: a Reader (Fyfield Books, 2015), which was Paperback of the week in the Guardian.
+He also edited W. H. Davies, The True Traveller: A Reader (Fyfield Books, 2015), which was Paperback of the week in the Guardian.
 Dr Waterman also recently edited an anthology of contemporary poetry about Lincolnshire for Five Leaves Publications.
+His current research is on W. H. Davies and his legacy, and British women’s poetry in the late twentieth century.
 He writes regularly for the Times Literary Supplement, and occasionally for many other publications such as Essays in Criticism and PN Review.

 In addition to his work in literary criticism, Dr Waterman is a poet.
 His debut collection, Tonight the Summer’s Over (Carcanet, 2013) was a PBS Recommendation and was shortlisted for a Seamus Heaney Prize, among other accolades.
-His pamphlet Brexit Day on the Balmoral Estate is forthcoming from Rack Press in 2017.
-He co-edits New Walk magazine, an international arts publication, with Nicholas Everett at the University of Leicester.
+This was followed by his pamphlet Brexit Day on the Balmoral Estate (Rack Press, 2017) and his second full-length collection Sarajevo Roses (Carcanet, 2017).
+He co-edits New Walk Editions, which publishes poetry pamphlets by major and new poets, and which developed from New Walk magazine, an international arts publication, which he founded with Nicholas Everett at the University of Leicester in 2010.